 This is only the first step.
 We plan to enhance the Export feature so it will create mobile apps that come closer to your actual app using the prototype as a starting point.
 Stay tuned for more exciting developments here.

 If you have created prototypes in AppPrototyper using shapes, you may have noticed that they are SVG (Scalable Vector Graphics) shapes.
 More or less, this is not the optimal technology for the shapes and because of that, many useful options weren’t available or were hard to get for you to use and edit.
 With the official release of AppPrototyper, we started to change this at a great pace – now a lot of the shapes are HTML-based.
 This means easier editing process and a larger set of properties from which to choose from.
-Shapes scale better after resizing, preserving the border thickness and corner-radius.
-The text is better positioned and wrapped and behaves better overall.
+Shapes scale better after resizing, preserving the border thickness and

 Have you ever worked on a shared project?
 If yes, you already know how important synchronization is, especially when multiple collaborators work on the same project simultaneously.
 We made another good step in the direction of having a good Save/Synchronization functionality.
 If any of your collaborators change your prototype while you are modifying it, we will notify you.
 You will have three options how to proceed – override your local copy with the remote changes, override the server copy with your local changes or create a copy of your changes so that nothing is lost.